Valvular heart disease (including rheumatic heart disease), — VA Rating Criteria (38 CFR DC 7000)

 Secondary conditions caused or aggravated by Valvular heart disease (including rheumatic heart disease), may be ratable under 38 CFR § 3.310.
 Veterans should work with a VSO or accredited claims agent to document the medical relationship.

-What evidence do I need to establish service connection for Valvular heart disease (including rheumatic heart disease),?
+What evidence supports a higher rating for Valvular heart disease (including rheumatic heart disease),?

 Get a Personalized Rating Analysis